Air Force Junior Reserve Officer Training Corps, Maxwell AFB, AL

 Any special equipment or additional staff that may be needed to instruct special Air Force Junior ROTC students is provided by the school.

 What is the relationship of the instructors to other members of the faculty?

 The Senior Aerospace Science Instructor (SASI) and the Aerospace Science Instructor (ASI) are members of the faculty and teach an integral part of the school’s curriculum.
 They are subject to the same extracurricular assignments and duties as other teachers, such as monitoring homeroom and study hall, and usually receive the same benefits of sick leave, holidays, and vacations as do the other teachers.
 Some states/school districts may require the SASI and ASI to be certified as high school teachers above and beyond Air Force Junior ROTC instructor certification.
 Air Force Junior ROTC recommends that the SASI and ASI work toward teacher certification within the state.
 In some states, the ASI is permitted to teach military subjects without certification and may serve as a classroom assistant without being teacher certified by the state.

 What pay does the instructor receive?

 Instructors receive, as a minimum, an amount equal to the difference between their retired pay and the active duty pay which they would receive if they had remained on active duty.
 Active duty pay includes base pay, quarters allowance, subsistence allowance, clothing allowance (NCOs), and variable housing allowance.
 This is computed on a monthly basis, and then multiplied by the length of the contract.
-Assume your monthly active duty pay to be $3000 and your retired pay to be $1000; then: Active Duty
+Assume your monthly active duty pay to be $3,000 and your retired pay to be $1,000; then:

 Will my retired pay and school pay equal my gross monthly active duty salary?